jameshanlon/cheese/cheese/pages/faq.md

 and even further afield.
 Our work in Bristol has demonstrated how the project can be scaled between local community energy groups in different city wards, in what we call CHEESE Segments.
-Where possible, the Bristol CHEESE Segments carry out surveys in their own areas, with their own Energy Tracers and equipment.
+Where possible, the Bristol CHEESE Segments carry out surveys in their own areas, with their own surveyors and equipment.

 This same approach can be applied to set up Segments outside of Bristol, for organisations to operate under the CHEESE name.
 To do this, you would need to